Title Loan Laws And Disclosures For Each State

 Alabama allows short-term loans, including car title loans, under the Pawn Shop Act.
 Under the Pawn Shop Act, a title lender is considered a pawnbroker in Alabama and must be licensed within the state to offer secured loans.

 A title loan lender may charge a maximum of 25% of the loan amount per month in interest.
-If a title lender doesn’t receive a payment after 30 days from the time the original contract is signed, the vehicle becomes their property.
+If a lender doesn’t receive payment within 30 days of the contract being signed, they can legally repossess your vehicle.

 Alabama has very few restrictions regarding title loans and short-term lending overall.
 However, lenders do have to pay the state an annual fee to maintain their licensing and fully disclose title loan terms to consumers.